I loved this vintage pink dresser makeover for my daughter’s room. You won’t believe the before and after.

 I’ve been kinda obsessed with decorating my little girl’s room.
 It’s always fun to bring out the girly side in me and decorate with pink, pink and more pink.
 I’m glad that she loves pink too!
 If you follow me on Instagram, you’ll notice some wallpapers I’m considering for one feature wall in her room too.

-After I painted it, I took a few shots of it on the main floor.
+After I painted the dresser, I took a few shots of it on the main floor.
 It goes so well with my wood floors.
 Hmmmm.

 I used Fusion Mineral Paint Tones for Tots in Little Piggy